jianyangqt/gctb_doc/md/2download.md

 While the shrunk sparse matrices were used in our original SBayesR paper, [Prive et al. (2021)](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btaa1029/6039173) found that using a banded matrix with a window size of 3 cM per SNP can improve prediction accuracy.
 Therefore, we have created such a LD matrix in GCTB format for SBayesR analysis.

-### Data share
+### Summary data and PGS weights
-The summary data from [Zheng et al. 2022 on BioRxiv](https://www.biorxiv.org/content/10.1101/2022.10.12.510418v1) can be downloaded here: [summary data](https://plot.cnsgenomics.com/summary/), and the corresponding PGS weights can be found here: [PGS weights](https://plot.cnsgenomics.com/PGS/).
-It's important to note that the PGS weights were estimated using UK Biobank data of the European ancestry, so they should be applied to individuals of the same ancestry.
-If you encounter missing SNPs in your genotype data, we recommend considering genotype imputation or rerunning SBayesRC with the matched set of SNPs.
+The summary data for the 28 approximately independent UKB traits analysed in [Zheng et al. 2022](https://www.biorxiv.org/content/10.1101/2022.10.12.510418v1) can be downloaded here: [summary data](https://plot.cnsgenomics.com/summary/), and the corresponding PGS weights can be found here: [PGS weights]( https://plot.cnsgenomics.com/PGS/).
+The PGS weights are joint effect estimates derived from ~7 million genome-wide SNPs, therefore it’s important to have matched SNP set between training and validation datasets.
+This is because if some important SNPs present in the training are missing in the validation, the genetic effects captured by these SNPs will be lost.
+To maximise the utility of the joint SNP weights, we recommend considering genotype imputation or rerunning SBayesRC with the matched set of SNPs.
+In addition, note that the PGS weights were estimated using samples of the European ancestry, so they will perform best when applying to individuals of the European ancestry.

 ### Older versions